wallacepontes/code-o-share/jaxws-example/README.md

 This is an WAR version, with the following structure:

     -`jaxws-example - parent module
-        - `counter-se`: Contains the stand-alone application to lookup the Remote EJB
+        - `jaxb-se`: Contains the stand-alone application to Marshaller and Unmarshaller
+        - `random-ejb`: Contains the JAX-WS EJB
-        - `chat-war`: Contains the web application, which uses the EJB beans.
-Creates a `.war` file
+        - `random-ejb-client`: Contains the JAX-WS EJB Client
+        - `random-se`: Contains the JAX-WS with Endpoint.publish
+        - `random-se-client`: Contains the JAX-WS Client

 System requirements